 Multiple masses filled with blood are visible in the liver of this young chicken.
-A large ruptured mass is visible in the center of the liver.
-Such masses are compatible with localized tumors and require trimming.
-10-1039
+A large. ruptured mass is visible in the center of the liver.
+Such masses are compatible with localized tumors and require disposing the liver as inedible.

-This is a well-fleshed young chicken.
-A solitary mass is present in the skin.
-Such a mass is compatible with a localized tumor and requires trimming.
+This is a well-fleshed voung chicken.
+A solitary mass is present in the skin. this young chicken.
+Such with a localized tumor and requires trimming.

-Multiple black masses are visible in the liver and lung of this young chicken.
-Such masses are compatible with localized tumors and requires trimming.
+Multiple black masses are visible in the liver and lung of Such a mass is compatible masses are compatible with localized tumors and requires disposing the liver as inedible.